 The Magic website will provide you with much of the nationally held natural environment data for your plan area.
 The most relevant layers for you to consider are: Agricultural Land Classification, Ancient Woodland, Areas of Outstanding Natural Beauty, Local Nature Reserves, National Parks (England), National Trails, Priority Habitat Inventory, public rights of way (on the Ordnance Survey base map) and Sites of Special Scientific Interest (including their impact risk zones).
 Local environmental record centres may hold a range of additional information on the natural environment.
-A list of local record centres is available here.
+A list of local record centres is available from the Association of Local Environmental Records Centres.